 Many families in the Northeast have their winter break coming up in February.
 Are you planning a winter break family vacation?
 If you haven’t, here some winter school vacation travel ideas, including warm weather destinations and cold weather destinations.

 Please be aware of the Zika Virus guidelines from the CDC before traveling.
 We visited some of these locations at no cost for purposes of review, but all opinions are my own.
+This post contains affiliate links – a purchase through one of these links may result in a commission paid to us.

 Winter School Vacation Travel Ideas for February Vacation